Skip to contents

 4. System PATH

-The wb_cmd() function is the universal entry point.
-Pass the subcommand name and arguments exactly as you would on the command line:
+wb_cmd() is the universal entry point.
+It takes the subcommand name and arguments exactly as you would type them on the command line:

 wb_cmd("-version")